ausdemocrats/.github/profile/README.md

-## Welcome to the
-Welcome to the official Github of the Australian Democrats.
+## Welcome to the official Github of the Australian Democrats.
 Electoral content authorised by A. Castrique, Australian Democrats, Nairne.